0xaa4eb/ulyp/README.md

 ## TL;DR

-Ulyp instruments all third-party library classes and record their method calls including return values and arguments, so that you can have a better understanding of what your code does.
+Ulyp instruments all third-party library classes and record their method calls including return values and arguments, so that you can have a better understanding of what your code and frameworks do, find inefficiencies, debug faster.
 Instrumentation is done by [byte-buddy](https://github.com/raphw/byte-buddy) library.
-UI is written using JavaFX.
+All data is saved to a file during recording.
+No clouds uploads, server, etc. UI is a desktop app written using JavaFX.

-Here is the example of recorded execution of Hibernate framework
+Here is the basic example of recorded execution of Hibernate framework

     ```
     @Transactional